rschmehl/awesco.eu/content/authors/maximilian-ranneberg/_index.md

 # (2) Research interests, achievements, and personal interests (mainly for researchers)
 ---

-Maximilian Ranneberg is senior researcher at EnerKíte GmbH where he is responsible from modeling, controls and simulation.
+Maximilian Ranneberg is senior researcher at EnerKíte GmbH where he is responsible for modeling, controls and simulation.
 He is also the author of the fluid dynamics software [viiflow](http://www.viiflow.com/).
+He contributed a chapter on the [development of a three-line ground-actuated airborne wind energy converter](https://doi.org/10.1007/978-3-642-39965-7_24) to the Springer textbook [Airborne Wind Energy](https://doi.org/10.1007/978-3-642-39965-7) published in 2013.